prosodylab/prosodylabExperimenter/README.md

 This tool provides a superset of the the functionality of the earlier [prosodylab-offline-experimenter](https://github.com/prosodylab/prosodylab-experimenter), which used the Psychtoolbox in matlab, but is now defunct.
 We had used that for a decade in our lab for our research, and to teach the laboratory linguistics class.

+## Change settings with with urlparams

+Set 'mode' by urlParam:

+?mode=testRun: Has effect that no data will be saved ?mode=experimentOnly: Has effect that only experiment (with instructions) will be shown, but not other elements (e.g. consentn form, etc.)

+Set 'recordOption' by urlParam:

+?recordOption=play: has effect that soundfile is played after recording ??recordOption=rerecord: has effect that soundfile is played and one has option to rerecord